-The Commission on Children and Youth is an appointed body of the Kitsap County Board of Commissioners, with up to 24 representatives from education and schools, health and social service providers, juvenile justice and law enforcement, community leaders and non-profit organizations.
+The Commission on Children and Youth is an appointed body of the Kitsap County Board of Commissioners, with up to 20 representatives from education and schools, health and social service providers, juvenile justice and law enforcement, community leaders and non-profit organizations.
 Established in 1988, the Youth Commission's charge is to:

-- Advise County Commissioners and residents on the needs of children, youth and families based on periodic assessments; - Facilitate coordination of information among agencies to maximize resources; and to - Advocate for an environment that fosters healthy, self-sufficient, responsible and productive children, youth and families.
+- Advise County Commissioners and residents on the needs of children, youth and families based on periodic assessments. - Facilitate coordination of information among agencies to maximize resources; and to - Advocate for an environment that fosters healthy, self-sufficient, responsible, and productive children, youth, and families.

 In 2000, The Commission on Children and Youth launched their Developmental Asset Initiative, which is dedicated to envisioning a community where all young people know they are valued, have hope for the future, and possess the resources to achieve their goals.
 This initiative is based on the Search Institute's developmental asset model of positive youth development.
 Search Institute's research using 200,000 youth subjects indicates that assets help protect youth from risk taking behavior including the use of alcohol, tobacco, marijuana, and other drugs, as well as reducing antisocial behavior and youth violence.
 The more assets a young person has, the more likely they are to do well in school and have a positive outlook on their future.
+Over 15,000 individuals in Kitsap County have been trained in asset building.